What is frozen shoulder?

 - The third stage is the thawing or recovery phase, where the range of movement slowly returns, though it may not come back completely; this stage can stretch from 5 months to several years.

 Who is more likely to have a frozen shoulder?

 It is estimated that 2–5% of people will have a frozen shoulder to some degree, mostly women between 40 and 60 years old.
-Scientists are not sure why some people have a frozen shoulder, but it often occurs after an injury or overuse, or from a disease such as diabetes (people with diabetes are twice as likely to have a frozen shoulder) stroke, an overactive or underactive thyroid or Parkinson's disease.
-Immobility such as after surgery can also lead to a frozen shoulder.
+Scientists are not sure why some people have a frozen shoulder, but it often occurs after an injury or overuse, or from a condition such as diabetes (people with diabetes are twice as likely to have a frozen shoulder) stroke, an overactive or underactive thyroid or Parkinson's disease.
+Immobility, such as after surgery can also lead to a frozen shoulder.